F&P Healthcare shares spike higher after earnings upgrade

 The previous full year guidance issued in May, based on a NZ/US exchange rate of 65 US cents, was for operating revenue to be about $1.15 billion and net profit to be about $240 million to $250m.

-Now, assuming an of about US$64c for the balance of the year, the company expects full year operating revenue to be $1.17b for a net profit of about $245m-$255m.
+Now, assuming an exchange rate of about US$64c for the balance of the year, the company expects full year operating revenue to be $1.17b for a net profit of about $245m-$255m.

 At current exchange rates, the company expects operating revenue for the first half to be $560m and for its net profit after tax to be about $120m.

-F&P Healthcare makes, designs and marketed products and systems for use in respiratory care.
+F&P Healthcare makes, designs and markets products and systems for use in respiratory care.